jiaoshijie/onlysearch/README.md

   + [x] auto open the quickfix list
   + [x] add a titile in statusline for quickfix list
 - [x] frequently used tool flag completion
+- [x] clear and select all item
+- [ ] refactor/redesign finder config
 - [ ] history(at least can resume last one)

 ### License